Vainajala

 Vainajala (1998) is an album by the Finnish rock group CMX.
 Vainaja is Finnish for a dead person, Vainajala meaning a name of a place inhabited by the dead.

-The style that Vainajala was produced was highly exceptional; The band went to a small cottage in the middle of Lapland with mobile recording equipment and producer Billy Gould, who had previously shown interest in the band largely unknown outside Finland.
+The style that Vainajala was produced in was highly exceptional; The band went to a small cottage in the middle of Lapland with mobile recording equipment and producer Billy Gould, who had previously shown interest in the band largely unknown outside Finland.
 Recording Vainajala took only two weeks, much less than the recording time for any of their other recent albums.
 The album was later finished at the Herodes studio in Helsinki, but the musical style of the album is still very minimalistic.
 Only a few visiting artists performed on the album.

 Track listing

 All songs written by CMX with lyrics by A. W. Yrjänä.